Coronavirus opens a stark divide in America’s aerospace industry

 In early May it raised $25 billion in a corporate bond sale, making its debt comparable to that of some small sovereign nations like New Zealand and Iceland.
 It started another bond sale Thursday that should free up even more cash.

-It has also carried out aggressive staff cuts, redirecting entire product lines in order to conserve resources.
+It has also carried out aggressive staff cuts, redirecting entire product lines to conserve resources.

 Boeing announced Wednesday it will cut its global workforce to 130,000 by the end of 2021; it started 2020 with 160,000.
 The cutbacks will have a particular effect in Everett, Wash., north of Seattle, which faces steep cutbacks related to production of the 787 Dreamliner.
-That production line is being consolidated at a non-union factory in South Carolina.
+That production line is being consolidated at a nonunion factory in South Carolina.

 Companies that get a majority of their revenue from government contracts ― General Dynamics, Lockheed Martin and Northrop Grumman in particular ― are doing well by comparison.